kubernetes/website/content/en/docs/concepts/workloads/pods/ephemeral-containers.md

 In theory, a malicious actor could escalate the container's privileges.
 This risk can be effectively mitigated by a robust policy enforcement tool.

-The answer to whether it affects users of policy enforcement tools varies.
-It depends on the specific tool and its version, as well as whether you are using policies from the project's library or custom policies developed in-house.
-To ensure security, it is advisable to review the policies and keep the policy enforcement tool up-to-date with the latest security measures.
+Other factors to consider include the tool version, as well as the policies enforced.
+It is recommended to carefully review the policies and keep the tool up-to-date with the latest security measures.

 ## OPA Gatekeeper